 There are regular human zombies in The Vineyard, as part of the film’s admirable ‘everything but the kitchen sink’ approach to horror narrative, where coherence and plot development are tossed away like the distractions they are.
 There’s no real explanation for the zombies, so it’s best to simply sit back and accept them as simply another mad distraction in this delirious, hilariously inept movie that proves to be tremendous fun – admittedly, for all the wrong reasons.

 Legendary character actor James Hong takes a rare leading role here and also co-writes and directs.
-Perhaps this is why his character gets to grope a lingerie-clad hotty before having a sex scene in the opening minutes, and why he keeps a dungeon full of half-naked, chained up women for his vague experiments – after all, why not write yourself a plumb role like that?
+Perhaps this is why his character gets to grope a lingerie-clad young lady before getting it on in the opening minutes, and why he keeps a dungeon full of semi-dressed, chained up women for his vague experiments – after all, why not write yourself a plumb role like that?

 Hong is Doctor Elson Po, who produces top-rate wine on his private island and also dabbles in film production – or so he claims.
-His movie-making is actually a scam to lure young actors – here represented by several planks of wood and a girl who looks like she stumbled into the film en route to an adult movie set or Motley Crue video shoot – to the island where he can use them in curious Mayan rituals that restore his youth.
+His movie-making is actually a scam to lure young actors – here represented by several planks of wood and a girl who looks like she stumbled into the film en route to a Motley Crue video shoot – to the island where he can use them in curious Mayan rituals that restore his youth.

 Note here that Hong was sixty years old when this film was made, so the youth-restoring powers of his rituals seem rather limited.
 It’s especially odd, as in a flashback we see him as a child stealing the magic amulet needed to make his magic formula of blood, wine and gibberish to work, so we can only assume that he’s put it in a drawer for the next fifty years and forgot about it – oh, how he must have kicked himself.

-Anyway, horny Dr Po decides that glam metal star lookalike – and former real-life Playboy ‘playmate’ – Karen Witter (playing, would you believe, ‘Jezebel Fairchild’) is his perfect woman and decides to marry her in some arcane ceremony while chaining up most of her friends.
+Anyway, randy Doctor Po decides that glam metal star lookalike Karen Witter (playing, would you believe, ‘Jezebel Fairchild’) is his perfect woman and decides to marry her in some arcane ceremony while chaining up most of her friends.
 Only hipster glasses-wearing bookworm Jeremy (Michael Wong) guesses the truth, and teaming with a couple of other friends, sets out to defeat Po and his army of kung fu fighting henchmen.

 The Vineyard is so gleefully ridiculous that you can’t help but enjoy it.
 Nothing really makes sense – it’s never really explained what part the dungeon full of people (and at one point it’s more rammed that half the gigs I’ve been to!) actually plays in the youth-restoring ritual, or even where the wine-making really fits in.